A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Methodology

 \subsection{Detail design}

-The detail design phase encompasses a broad range of activities and much of it is beyond the scope of this article.
-Our focus is on the first level of this phase for a Cross-Flow turbine, which is specifying its interior geometry.
+The detail design phase includes multiple steps and much of it, especially the mechanical design of the turbine, is beyond the scope of this paper.
+Our focus is on the first step of this process for a Cross-Flow turbine which is determining its internal geometry and dimensions.
+In the following subsections, we first provide a brief overview of the design procedure, then the CFD model and meshing used for numerical simulations, and finally the experimental validation of the CFD model.